Develop a custom driver in ODBC, JDBC, ADO.NET

 Quickly integrate data across any C, C++, Java, .NET, REST, ABL or C# application

 Create quicker data access solutions to proprietary files or APIs

-Generate a custom driver in 2 hours using our prebuilt addons or develop directly against SDK interfaces
+Quickly generate a custom driver using our prebuilt addons or develop directly against SDK interfaces

 Provides the fastest way to make your application compatible with data-centric tools, such as BI and analytics, ETL and more

 Broadens data connection and

 Improve efficiency and speed with optimized query execution completed by an OpenAccess SQL Engine